The 7 Types of Rest: How to Beat Burnout by Resting Properly

 6. Social Rest

-This type of rest means surrounding yourself with positive and supportive people who have a positive and supportive impact on your life and goals.
-A deficit in social rest can feel like social exhaustion, even after being around others.
+This tiredness is often referred to as ‘social battery’.
+A deficit in social rest can feel like social exhaustion after being around others.
 You could also feel anxious about being around a lot of people.
 You can find social rest by surrounding yourself with people who recharge your batteries (or don’t deplete them), or spending time on your own when you feel like you need a rest.

 Deficit symptoms: Feeling drained, loneliness even when around people, social exhaustion